fbpx

 Can you DJ with Ableton Live?

-Ableton Live is one of the best software options for anyone looking to make a DJ mix.
+Yes.
+Ableton Live is a good option for anyone looking to make a DJ mix.
 Beyond the fact that the software has one of the best beat-mapping or warping functions out there, you can also hook up a wide range of external hardware to expand your setup, from synthesizers to pad controllers and beyond.

 Related DJ Articles